LinkedIn post ideas

 From idea to draft in one step

-Ideas from your Identity Engine, not a random prompt generator
+Ideas from Amelia's notes, not a random prompt generator

 Most idea tools give you the same suggestions they give everyone else.
-Amelia's ideas come from your Identity Engine: the combination of your profile anchor, content pillars, and voice profile.
+Amelia's ideas come from what you've shared: your Direction and your topics.
 That means a product leader and a sales consultant will get completely different suggestions, even on the same topic.
-Your ideas are yours because they come from who you are professionally.
+Your ideas are yours because they come from your professional direction.

 I used to spend Friday afternoons trying to come up with next week's posts.
-Now Amelia suggests ideas grounded in my content pillars.
+Now Amelia suggests ideas grounded in my topics.
 I pick the ones that resonate and have drafts ready in minutes.

 Jordan T.